Breastfeeding your baby

 The Best Beginnings website has some excellent video clips covering how to latch your baby to the breast, skin to skin, what to expect in the first few days, and more.
 They're really useful to watch with your partner or family to help to prepare you for feeding your baby:

-- Watch the critically acclaimed Bump to Breastfeeding video clips—this link is given out to all pregnant women
+- Watch the critically acclaimed Bump to Breastfeeding video clips

-- Continuing to breastfeed or express milk when going back to work
+- Department of Health leaflet: Continuing to breastfeed or express milk when going back to work

 - The Breastfeeding Network leaflet: Breastfeeding and Mastitis